Arcana

 Advice

 Sort the noise.
-Not every conflict deserves equal energy.
+Not every conflict deserves equal energy, and not every disagreement needs to become a fight.

 Psychology